SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 Applejack blushed at the realization, but before she could pull her hand away, Fluttershy grabbed it in her sleep and squeezed tight.

+Fluttershy winced.
+"You're… safety…"

-She resolved to wake her up, she was clearly having a nightmare and wanted her friend.
+Applejack resolved to wake her up, she was clearly having a nightmare and wanted her friend.

-Applejack gently shook her friend.
+She gently shook her friend.
 "Fluttershy, wake up."

 Her blush had intensified at this point, but she didn't care.
 Her friend needed her and not even a little embarrassment would stop her from helping.